 - Average Lifespan: 12-18 years

-Rat Terrier Mix Breed Profile
+Rat Terrier Mix Dog Breed Information

 A Rat Terrier Mix is a cross between a Rat Terrier and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, it’s important to ask the breeder about the other parent breed in the mix.

 Should a Rat Terrier Mix take after their Rat Terrier parent, they will be a small dog with a big, energetic, and playful personality.
 They love their families and are devoted to them.

 Rat Terriers are intelligent, exuberant, and affectionate dogs that tend to get along well with children and other dogs.
 They have a high prey drive, so will need some extra socialization and training with other pets in the household.